 How long will the procedure take?

-- Plan to have someone with you to drive you home.
-A medicine that makes you sleepy is often used.
-You should not drive or make important decisions until the next day.
+• You need to have someone drive you home after the procedure.
+Wait to drive or make important decisions until the next day.

 Where will the sample be taken?

-The marrow sample is usually taken from the back hipbone but can be taken from other areas too.
-You will be asked to lie face down with your upper hip area exposed.
-The procedure will take place in the clinic or your hospital room.
+The marrow sample is most often taken from the back hipbone but can be taken from other areas too.
+You are asked to lie face down with your upper hip area exposed.
+The procedure takes place in the clinic or your hospital room.

 What will the procedure be like?

 First, your doctor will press gently on your skin on top of the bone being sampled.
-Next, the doctor will wash the skin with a cleaning agent, which may feel cold.
-Sterile towels will be placed around the area.
-To keep pain at a minimum, your doctor will inject a numbing medicine.
-You will feel a "stick" from the needle, and a burning feeling as the drug enters the area.
-It takes a minute for the anesthetic to take effect.
+Next, your doctor washes the skin with a cleaning agent, which may feel cold.
+Sterile towels are placed around the area.
+To decrease pain, your doctor injects a numbing medicine.
+You will feel a "stick" from the needle, and a burning feeling as the medicine enters the area.
+It takes about a minute for the anesthetic to take effect.

-Aspiration: Once the area is numb, a special needle will be put through your skin into the bone.
-The doctor will put slight force on the needle as it enters the bone.
+Aspiration: Once the area is numb, a small slit is made into your skin.
+Next a special needle is put through your skin into the bone.
+Your doctor puts slight force on the needle as it enters the bone.
 You may feel some pressure.
-After the needle is in, a syringe will be attached to take some of the fluid, which contains cells.
-As the physician is pulling some fluid into the syringe, you may feel a sharp pain, dep inside your bone.
-But it lasts only a few seconds.
-Taking deep breathes, or using a relaxation technique often helps.
-Ask your nurse about this.
+After the needle is in, a syringe is attached to take some of the fluid, which contains cells.
+As your doctor pulls fluid into the syringe, you may feel a sharp pain, deep inside your bone.
+This lasts about a few seconds.
+Your nurse lets you know when the doctor pulls the fluid.
+Taking deep breaths or using a relaxation technique often helps.
+Ask your nurse if you would like help with this.

-Biopsy: Through the same spot, a special needle will cut out a tiny piece of bone, called a core.
-Most patients will feel pressure and pain as the needle is turned and the core is obtained.
-The needle with the core will then be removed and a bandaid or dressing will be applied to the skin. the entire procedure often takes no more than eight to ten minutes.
+Biopsy: Through the same spot, a special needle cuts out a tiny piece of bone, called a core.
+You may feel pressure and pain as the needle is turned and the core is obtained.
+The needle with the core is removed and a bandage or dressing is applied to the skin.

-Bleeding into the abdomen is rare.
-If your pain gets worse in your lower back, hips, or belly, or you begin to feel dizzy or lightheaded, call your doctor right away.
+Bleeding into your abdomen is rare.
+If your pain gets worse in your lower back, hips, or belly, or you start to feel dizzy or lightheaded, call your doctor right away.

 You may resume most activities.
-Heavy lifting, jogging, or other strenuous activities may prolong pain in the biopsy site.
+Heavy lifting, jogging, or other strenuous activities may make the pain in the biopsy site last longer.

 The information provided should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Any duplication or distribution of the information contained herein is strictly prohibited.